AddyMills/AmpStarter/README.md

  Due to the nature of Amplitude's many possible track combinations and difficult naming conventions, I created this script to give you a starter.
 It will create 6 MIDI tracks with the proper track names, as well as the extra tracks present in other Amplitude songs (T7 FREESTYLE, BG_CLICK, and WORLD).

 ## Usage:
- -Run the script (or executable) from within your terminal with 6 arguments.
+Run the script (or executable) from within your terminal with 6 arguments.

 Acceptable arguments:
   * bass
   * drums